+It was a tumultuous time.
+Fear was something you worked through.
 "The scariest thing about facing an anonymous enemy is that it could be anyone,” Clara Luper said about life in the late '50s and early '60s, a time when her home, life and children all were threatened by violence.

 A plan in actionAs Clara Luper pulled slowly up to the curb, she started honking the car's horn repeatedly.
 She rolled down the car window and screamed "Help!
 Fire!
 Murder!”
 Soon, she saw a woman standing on the front porch, a little puzzled by all the commotion.

 Marilyn Luper Hildreth, right, talks about when she and others participated in sit-ins at the Katz Drug Store as she stands near the former site of the diner in Oklahoma City.
 BY JOHN CLANTON, THE OKLAHOMAN